jbshin-gemiso/mozilla-hubs-installation-detailed/README_ENG_V2.md

 So, first set in Reticulum.

-## 3.2 https settings for reticulum
+## 3.2 Setting https for reticulum

 You need to set the path to the certificate and key files in `config/dev.exs`.